pierrediedhiou/cybersecurity-journey/glossary.md

 server that cannot be bypassed by the attacker
 - **Session Management** — The process of maintaining a user's authenticated state across multiple web requests using session cookies
+- **Session Fixation** — An attack where an attacker forces a user to use a known session ID, allowing the attacker to hijack the session after the user authenticates
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to